 If you find an oiled bird and it is safe to pick it up, make sure you’re wearing gloves – not only can the bird injure you but the oil could be hazardous to your health.
 See our capture and boxing advice above.

 If the animal is a dead seal, dolphin or whale please contact Manx Wildlife Trust on 01624 844432 (they will make a record of the siting).

 animal in a snare or trap

 Upsetting as this situation is never try and free the animal yourself.
 You might hurt yourself or the animal even more, and may actually commit an offence if the snare has been legally set.
-Stay well back to avoid stressing the animal further and call us to report the animal’s location.
+Stay well back to avoid stressing the animal further and call us or the Police to report the animal’s location.
 If you have a camera with you it would also be useful to take some photographs of the scene.

 animal tangled up in fishing line